KiraResari/ceal-chronicler-f/Protocol.md

 ### Time Bar

 - [ ] All screens have a time bar at the top, which allows going back and forth in time
-- [ ] By default, there is only one point in time
+- [x] By default, there is only one point in time
 - [ ] Points in time can be given names
   - [ ] These names have to be unique
 - [x] Points in time can be added before or after any other point in time
-- [ ] Points in time can be deleted only, if no event happens at that point in time
+- [x] Points in time can be deleted
-  - [ ] If an event happens at a certain point in time and someone attempts to delete that point is time, a message appears stating which events prevent the deletion of that point in time
+  - [ ] If an event happens at a point in time, that point can't be deleted
+    - [ ] There is a functionality that allows skipping to the event in question
-  - [ ] If there is only a single point in time, that point in time can't be deleted
+  - [x] If there is only a single point in time, that point in time can't be deleted
 - [x] Points in time can't be re-ordered

 ### Characters Overview